KenH2000/Bally-Pinball-Clock/README.md

 Instructions for building an Atmega328 based board that plugs into a Bally 6-digit pinball display that shows the time.

+(For a less hardware intensive pinball clock using a Raspberry Pi, scroll to <b>Raspberry Pi Clock</b> below)

 Basic parts needed:

 * Atmega328 IC and socket (aka Arduino)